The Ultimate Beginner’s Guide to Learn Thai

-Outside of these lessons, I tried to use basic Thai with taxi drivers, in restaurants and I even went to a few language meetups.
+Outside of these lessons, I tried to practice Thai language basics with taxi drivers, in restaurants and even in a few language meetups.

 I tried to hold simple conversations with my teacher with the words I had learned from the very beginning.

-Here’s the first a video where I explain my daily study routine:
+Here’s the first video where I explain my daily study routine:

 Stu Jay Raj is a polyglot originally from Australia, but he has been living in Thailand for over 20 years and speaks Thai like a native.
 I’ve always been a huge fan of Stu’s work as linguist and a businessman and therefore I was very excited when he asked me if I wanted to stay at his place during my stay in Thailand.

 Although Stu was not involved in my daily study routine, Stu regularly gave Olly and me feedback on our Thai:

 For three weeks I learned the most important vocabulary by using the Thai version of VocaBooster that I created with my teacher.
 In total, I had about 20 hours of speaking practice.

 By the end of my mission I met my teacher in person and we had a simple but spontaneous conversation in Thai: